As deadline nears for Russell Wilson to get a new contract, reports indicate talks with Seahawks have intensified

 As a deadline Seahawks quarterback Russell Wilson set for Monday to get a new contract comes ever closer, several reports over the last 24 hours indicated that talks between the two sides have intensified.

-Most telling was a tweet late Saturday afternoon from Jake Heaps, a former Skyline High standout who not only was a teammate of Wilson’s with the Seahawks for parts of two seasons but also is now a coach at Wilson’s RWQBAcademy.
+Most telling was a tweet late Saturday afternoon from Jake Heaps, a former Skyline High standout who not only was a teammate of Wilson’s with the Seahawks for parts of two seasons but is now a coach at Wilson’s RWQBAcademy.

-Heaps’ tweet stated that Wilson’s agent, Mark Rodgers, and Seahawks general manager John Schneider “have been meeting for several hours the past couple days” and “hopefully there’ll be great news for all Seahawks fans if they can lock up” Wilson and that “Time will tell.”
+Heaps’ tweet stated that Wilson’s agent, Mark Rodgers, and Seahawks general manager John Schneider, “have been meeting for several hours the past couple days” and, “hopefully there’ll be great news for all Seahawks fans if they can lock up” Wilson and that, “Time will tell.”

 Another former Seahawk QB, Brock Huard, who among other duties works as part of the Seahawks’ broadcast team during the preseason, tweeted Saturday afternoon “I’m hearing the tempo is being picked up in talks between Russ & the Seahawks.”

 Another indication of some potential progress came Friday night in a report from Ian Rapoport of the NFL Network that “there’s been a little movement.
 They are working on it.
 Still too early to tell whether or not a deal gets done (by Monday).”
-Rapoport’s report came a few hours after Wilson had cryptically tweeted “Just the Beginning.
+Rapoport’s report came a few hours after Wilson cryptically tweeted “Just the Beginning.
 The Best is Ahead” with a praying hands emoji.

 Wilson’s deal runs through the 2019 season and pays him a base salary of $17 million in 2019 with a salary-cap hit of $25.286 million as part of a four-year, $87.6 million contract signed on July 31, 2015.